4 Ways Amazon Could Make the Echo More Useful

 Read more: The ultimate Amazon Echo user's guide

-Yet much of the Echo's utility is dependent on third-party skills.
+Yet much of the Echo's utility is dependent on those third-party skills.
 There are now 10,000 such skills, up from 7,000 just three months ago — so clearly developers are interested in the platform.
 But some observers argue many of these skills aren't actually all that useful.
 A January report from analytics firm VoiceLabs suggests there's only a 3% chance users who download voice apps for their Amazon Echo or Google Home will reuse that app a week later.
 Both Gizmodo and The Los Angeles Times have lamented the Echo's lack of worthwhile skills, with the Times' Michael Hitlzik writing that Amazon's speaker is "still waiting for its killer app."

 Alexa developer Jonathon Myers, who designed an interactive storytelling app called EarPlay, says users and programmers alike are still figuring out the best ways to use devices like the Echo.
 He likened the current state of affairs as similar to the early state of the Internet.
 "You would find a lot of pages that were just very confusing that you couldn't get through," he says.

 How can Amazon make life easier for developers, and help them make better Echo skills?
-Here's a look at four things developers want.
+Here's a look at four improvements that developers want.

 Easier app launching